 So where does this leave Michelle Beadle?
-In September, NBCSN president Jon Miller told me the network was trying to find … Continue Reading
+In September, NBCSN president Jon Miller told me the network was trying … Continue Reading

 ESPN loves to mark milestones and anniversaries.
 I imagine they go through a lot of birthday cakes in Bristol.

 Some, though, mean more than others.
 Thursday at 6 p.m.
 ET, ESPN will mark the 50,000th airing of SportsCenter.

 That’s fairly significant.
 In this video, George Grande, who hosted the first show in 1979, looks back.

 ESPN actually is going low-key with this milestone.
 It will mark the event with Chris Berman doing a tribute to late SportCenter anchor Tom Mees, who died much too young.
 Here is the link to Berman’s piece on ESPN Front Row.